-Driving the Lower Darling River
+Driving the Lower Murray River

 The Lower Murray River RunTM:

 Lower Darling River Tour - There are ways to drive from Wentworth to Adelaide, or vice versa, but a trip along the lower Murray River would have the most beautiful ways to go.
-Add to that, adding something special like the 'road less traveled', makes it an even more exquisite experience.
+Add to that, adding something special like the 'road less travelled', makes it an even more exquisite experience.

 The upstream point of this adventure is Wentworth at the Murray-Darling confluence and a town described Charles Sturt as "Magnificent trees droop like willows to the water's edge with evening's mildest radiance in their foliage, throwing a soft haze over the distance..."

 The downstream point of this touring route is Lake Alexandrina, a huge body of fresh water at 37 km long and 21 km wide, and in the Australian Aboriginal Dreamtime, the lake was inhabited by a monster known as the Muldjewangk.